Open-MBEE/flexo-mms-layer1-mcp/README.md

 ## Authentication

 The server forwards `Authorization` headers from incoming MCP requests to the MMS API.
 Ensure your MCP client includes appropriate authentication credentials when making requests.

-## API Specification

-See `spec.yaml` for the complete OpenAPI specification of the underlying MMS Layer 1 API.

 ## License